Remembering my uncle – a WWII Paratrooper

 We planted a U.S. flag of 48 stars, and one of 50 stars, representing then and now, with a picture.
 A breeze rippled the flags as happy and free motorists and bicyclists traveled by.
 We Dutch and Americans stood together in respect for my uncle and all the brave actions of millions, seemingly so long ago.

 We must move on from conflicts, and the world re-weaves relations over decades and centuries healing misguided power as it fades into history.
-Time may heal wounds, but the scars are left to remind us of lessons learned.
+Time may heal wounds, but the scars are left to remind us of the lessons learned.

 Please comment with a story you may have, lest we forget…